 Evaluation of Needs.
-The Board of Trustees of the District (the "Board") has identified detailed facilities needs of the District, and has determined which projects to finance from a local bond.
+The Governing Board of the District (the "Board") has identified detailed facilities needs of the District, and has determined which projects to finance from a local bond.
 The Board hereby certifies that it has evaluated safety, class size reduction, enrollment growth, and information technology needs in developing the Bond Project List described below.